walterhiggins/WMPJS/book-outline.md

     js farmAnimals[ farmAnimals.length - 1 ]

 I told you arrays were tricky!
-Just remember the golden rule of arrays: *Arrays begin at 0 not 1*.
+Just remember: *Arrays begin at 0 not 1*.
 This is what the list of farm animals might look like with the indexes listed beside each animal:

     [0] 'Sheep'
     [1] 'Cow'